FinOps plan & execution

 Dedicated team leads FinOps

-To implement FinOps, various stakeholders within the organization, i.e., personas, must collaborate with the FinOps team.
+To implement FinOps, various stakeholders within the organization, i.e., personas, need to work with the FinOps team.

-FinOps activities are not performed solely by the FinOps team.
+FinOps activities are not performed only by the FinOps team.

-All individuals involved in cloud usage, tracking, management, or utilization directives are stakeholders of FinOps, and through collaboration within the FinOps Framework, each gains benefits.
+All individuals involved in the use, tracking, management, or direction of cloud utilization are stakeholders in FinOps, and through collaboration within the FinOps Framework, each gains benefits.

-The following table outlines the key FinOps entities, associated organizations, and roles.
+The following table shows the core FinOps stakeholders, associated organizations, and their roles.

 | FinOps stakeholder | role | Subject classification |